ekaterinailin/flare-locations-ensembles-science/README.md

 - Script 15 just convert the fit parameters .csv table to a tex document.
 - Script 16 shows the results for varying active latitude width.
 - Script 17 shows the results for varying power law exponent alpha.
+- Script 18 produces a figure that shows the parameter range covered by the mean and standard deviation of waiting time distributions.